dtcenter/MET/docs/Users_Guide/config_options.rst

 * The "shape" entry may be set to SQUARE or CIRCLE to specify the shape of the smoothing area.

-* The "type" entry is an array of dictionaries, each specifying an interpolation method.
-Interpolation is performed over a N by N box centered on each point, where N is the width specified.
+* The "type" entry is an array of dictionaries, each specifying one or more interpolation methods and widths.
+Interpolation is performed over an N by N box centered on each point, where N is the width specified.
 Each of these dictionaries must include:

-  * The "width" entry is an integer which specifies the size of the interpolation area.
+  * The "width" entry is an array of integers to specify the size of the interpolation area.
 The area is either a square or circle containing the observation point.
 The width value specifies the width of the square or diameter of the circle.
 A width value of 1 is interpreted